Aweptimum/Strike/README.md

 --	<shape3> = {length-1, length-2}
 --	}
 ```
-Because the keys are references, it is possible to iterate through the `hits` table using `pairs()` and oeprate on them idnividually.
+Because the keys are references, it is possible to iterate through the `hits` table using `pairs()` and operate on them individually.

 To compute the intersection points, here's a sample loop:
 ```lua